eazzzon/olspthermo/README.md

 **DON'T** change the header/column name of the example excel template files.

-## Monte Carlo simulation to progagation errors
+## Monte Carlo simulation for error progagation

 We also provide a MC approach to progagate the analytical errors to the temperature estimation. an example is given by calling